-Place the brisket in the smoker with the thicker tip closest to the heat.
+Smoke the Brisket: Place the brisket in the smoker fat side down with the thickest end closer to the heat.
 Leave the lid closed for at least 3 hours.
-Cook for a total of 6 to 8 hours until dark brown bark is formed and the internal temperature reaches 165° F after the stall (when the temp stops rising for hours around 150° F).
+Cook until the internal temperature reaches 165° F and a dark brown bark is formed, about 6 to 8 hours.

 Open the lid of the smoker as few times as possible during the cook.

-The cook time is 1 to 1 ½ hours per pound at 250° F.
+The cook time will be approximately 1 to 1 ½ hours per pound at 250° F.